statecouncil/tf-bamf/Installer/install_structure_reference.md

 If 1a was selected:
 **Page 4** - CONFIGURE FGD

 The FGD fit for a LORD features several customization options.
-You may change any of these manually by editing the top of Team Fortress 2/bin/tf-bamf.fgd when this installation is complete.
+You may change any of these manually by editing the top of Team Fortress 2/bin/tf-bamf.fgd when this installation is complete or by running this installer again.

 (options here)